chris-vecchio/export-xlsx/README.md

-﻿Export XLSX - Highcharts module
+Export XLSX - Highcharts module
 ===============================

 This plugin adds the capability to export from Highcharts to the Excel .xlsx format.
-This is an updated version of the original [export-xlsx](https://www.highcharts.com/plugin-registry/single/57/Export-xlsx) plugin.
-I removed the moment.js and jQuery requirements and switched to using the [ExcelJS](https://github.com/exceljs/exceljs) library for exporting.
+This is an updated version of the original export-xlsx plugin.
+I removed the moment.js and jQuery requirements and switched from SheetJS to the open source [ExcelJS](https://github.com/exceljs/exceljs) library for exporting.
 ExcelJS provides many more options for custom export formatting than SheetJS.

 ### Demo